Sweet CornA 2004 Victory Seed Company Re-introduction

 ] and Gills Early Market [Gill Brother's.
 Seed Co.

 , Portland, Oregon].
-Originally released in 1927, it remained very popular, under several name variations, until seed companies began favoring the sale of more profitable, unstable, F1 hybrids
+Originally released in 1927, this open-pollinated variety remained very popular, under several name variations, until seed companies began favoring the sale of more profitable, unstable, F1 hybrids

 .
-It was last available commercially in 1992.
+From what we could determine, 'Sunshine' was last available commercially in 1992.

 parentage but reaches roasting ear stage three to ten days earlier.
 The ears are six to eight inches long averaging twelve rows of golden yellow kernels.